-During 2020, with the advantage of the Rural & Northern Immigration Pilot (RNIP) the Claresholm Economic Development Committee will recommend up to 20-people and their families to become permanent residents of Claresholm, Alberta, Canada.
+During 2020 the Claresholm Economic Development Committee will recommend up to 20-people and their families to become permanent residents of Claresholm, Alberta, Canada.

-- All immigrant applications must go through the Claresholm RNIP Employment Portal
+- All job applications must go through the Claresholm RNIP Employment Portal

 - A maximum of 20-recommendations will be issued during 2020.
 This number will be reevaluated for 2021, 2022.